hubertrybka/pum-24/README.md

 ## Table of contents
 * Lab 1 - Python basics.
 Conway's Game of Life.
 * Lab 2 - Classes and objects in Python.
 Linear Regression in NumPy.
 * Lab 3 - Introduction to `pandas` and `seaborn`.
-Binary classification.
+Building a classifier model with `scikit-learn`.
-* Lab 4 - Data preprocessing and feature engineering.
+* Lab 4 - Data preprocessing.
 Building a regression model.
 Coding a simple app in Streamlit.
 * Lab 5 - Introduction to neural networks with PyTorch.
 * Lab 6 - Visualizing the training process of neural networks and hyperparameter tuning.
 * Lab 7 - Generative models.
 Variational Autoencoder.